RapidSpike/yslow/README.md

 YSlow analyzes web pages and suggests ways to improve their performance based on a set of [rules for high performance web pages](http://developer.yahoo.com/performance/rules.html).

+This forked repo fixes an issue where newer versions of jsdom break things.

+The rest of this README is taken from the original repo.

 ### Building

 All flavors: